glo6al/challenge11-glo6al/README.md

 ## Usage Instructions

 Once you have installed the generator, you can simply run the command 'node server.js' in order to start the app.
-Simply open the browser and past https://localhost:3002/notes.
+Simply open the browser and paste https://localhost:3002/.
 Be sure to change the port if 3002 is already in use.

 ## How to Contribute